2026 Crisis April 7, 2026 · Updated April 15, 2026

 Consumer proposalNo — fixed by agreementNegotiated with creditors, 0% interest$0 change — payments are already fixed

 The table shows the core disconnect.
-The debt types that respond to rate changes — variable mortgages and HELOCs — are the ones where payments are already manageable for most borrowers after seven cuts.
+The debt types that respond to rate changes — variable mortgages and HELOCs — are the ones where payments are already manageable for most borrowers after nine cuts.
 The debt types that crush household budgets — credit cards, personal loans, BNPL — do not move at all.
+The fastest way to compress credit-card balances is to refinance them through debt consolidation rather than wait for a rate cut that won’t reach them.

 A consumer proposal eliminates 50–80% of unsecured debt and fixes the payment at 0% interest for up to 60 months.
 That is the only mechanism that changes the math on credit card and personal loan debt.
 The Bank of Canada rate is irrelevant to it.